Generac GP18000EFI Portable Generator Review

 Using the Generac 8917 to Power a Large Home

-After the success with the shop, I wheeled the Generac GP18000EFI over to my house.
+After Hurricane Milton blew across our state—and essentially right overtop of our house—I wheeled out the Generac GP18000EFI to power my house after we lost power.
 I connected it to the 50A port which ties into the 200A panel.
 Following the same procedure, I turned off the breakers and the main, started and warmed up the generator, and engaged the interlocked breaker.

 home 200A panel breaker interlock